-First, the identification problem is well-known in hedonic literature: the second step of Rosen's method (1974) is required to estimate the supply and demand functions (see especially Brown and Rosen, 1982), except if supply is price-inelastic (Freeman, 1979), which is the case of climate attributes.
+First, the identification problem is well-known: in general, the second step of Rosen's method (1974) is required to estimate the supply and demand functions (see especially Brown and Rosen, 1982).
+However, if supply is price-inelastic "households can be viewed as bidding for fixed quantities of models with desired bundles of characteristics.
+A regression of each household's marginal willingness to pay as measured by its implicit price against the quantity of the characteristics actually taken, incomes and other variables should identify an inverse demand function" (Freeman, 1979, p.
+158).
+This is the case of climate attributes, which are price inelastic.

-Second, some explanatory variables may be endogenous (Epple 1987), particularly in a housing equation, when the purchaser simultaneously chooses the price (dependent variable) and the quantity of certain attributes (e.g. the living space).
-Thus, we use the instrumental method, using personal characteristics of the households as instruments, as theory suggests (Epple 1987).
-Their exogeneity is tested by Sargan's method, and the endogeneity of the covariate(s) is tested by Hausman's method.
+Second, some explanatory variables may be endogenous (Epple, 1987), particularly in a housing equation, when the purchaser simultaneously chooses the price (dependent variable) and the quantity of certain attributes (e.g. the living space).
+Thus, we use the instrumental method.
+As theory suggests, when consumers are heterogeneous in their tastes (Epple, 1987), we use personal characteristics of the households as instruments.
+Their exogeneity is tested by Sargan's method, and the endogeneity of the covariate(s) is tested by Hausman's method (increased regression).
 The main equation is then estimated by the 2SLS.